 - Heat a teaspoon of oil in a pan.
 Throw in chopped taro leaves.
 Saute for a minute.
 Add a cup of water and some salt.
 Cover the pan and cook for 7 to 8 minutes or till the leaves cook completely.

 - Add soaked tamarind.
 Mix well.
 Turn off the fire.
 Keep aside for cooling.

 - Heat 1/2 a teaspoon of oil in a small pan.
 Add white lentils.
 Saute till they become golden.
 Throw in coriander seeds and broken dry red chilies.
 Mix well.
 Turn off the fire.

 - Take grated coconut, fried white lentils-red chilies-coriander mix, cooked taro leaves, and some salt.
 Remember that you have already added some salt while cooking taro leaves.
 Hence, add less salt now.

 - Grind them adding some water to get a semi-solid, near-smooth paste.
 Transfer it to a serving bowl.

-- Now, it is the time for adding garlic tempering to the chutney.
-Heat a teaspoon oil in a small pan.
+- Now, it is time for adding garlic tempering to the chutney.
+Heat a teaspoon of oil in a small pan.
 Add mustard seeds and chopped garlic.
-Saute on low fire till mustard crackle.
+Saute on low fire till the mustard crackles.
 By this time, garlic also turns golden.

 - Pour this tempering on the chutney.
 If you mix it with the chutney beforehand, garlic may lose its crispiness.
 Hence, mix them while serving.

 - Taro leaves chutney is ready to serve.
 Eat it as a side dish with boiled rice, curd rice, dosa, or any other less spicy dishes.
-Enjoy eating this herbal delicasy!
+Enjoy eating this herbal delicacy!